Christian de Duve: Religious beliefs

-He strongly supported biological evolution as a fact, and dismissive of creation science and intelligent design, as explicitly stated in his last book, Genetics of Original Sin: The Impact of Natural Selection on the Future of Humanity.
+He strongly supported biological evolution as a fact, and dismissive of creation science and intelligent design, as explicitly stated in one of his last books, Genetics of Original Sin: The Impact of Natural Selection on the Future of Humanity (French original 2009).
 He was among the seventy-eight Nobel laureates in science to endorse the effort to repeal the Louisiana Science Education Act of 2008.

 Family

-His family (von Duve) came from Hanover and settled in Belgium after the Battle of Waterloo.
+His family (von Duve) came from Hanover and settled in Belgium after the Battle of Waterloo.De Duve married Janine Herman on 30 September 1943.
+Together they had had two sons, one of whom is noted art professor Thierry de Duve, and two daughters.

-De Duve married Janine Herman on 30 September 1943.
-Together they had had two sons, Thierry and Alain, and two daughters, Anne and Françoise.
 Janine died in 2008, aged 86.

 Death

 De Duve died on 4 May 2013, at his home in Nethen, Belgium, aged 95.
 He decided to end his life by legal euthanasia, performed by two doctors and in the presence of his four children.
 He had been long suffering from cancer and atrial fibrillation, and his health problems were exacerbated by a recent fall in his home.

 De Duve was cremated as he had willed, and his ashes were distributed among family members and friends.